Sieges of Tiberias (1742–1743): Renewal of the siege

 Soon after his return from Mecca in April 1743, Sulayman Pasha renewed the campaign on Constantinople's orders.
 He was further reinforced by the governor of Tripoli Eyalet and timar (fief)-holders and other military chiefs from the Damascus Eyalet, along with more military experts and equipments, shipped by the imperial government to Haifa.
 Sulayman Pasha departed Damascus in July.
 Instead of focusing on Tiberias alone, this time he first attempted to move against Deir Hanna, probably to sever Tiberias's links to the countryside and prevent supplies from reaching the town.

 Sulayman Pasha died suddenly during the campaign, while in the village of Lubya, a short distance west of Tiberias, in August.
 Upon hearing the news, Zahir dispatched his forces against the government troops, who had been left in disarray following Sulayman Pasha's death.
 Zahir's men plundered the opposing camp, carrying away weapons, supplies, and money.

 Aftermath

 Sulayman Pasha's successor, his nephew As'ad Pasha al-Azm, relented from further action against Zahir.
 Ibn al-Falaqinsi, the defterdar (treasurer) of As'ad Pasha, formally made peace with Zahir in the governor's name in 1743.
 Zahir then sent As'ad Pasha and Ibn al-Falaqinsi expensive gifts.
-The following fourteen years were characterized by peace between Zahir and Damascus, partly because As'ad Pasha was dissuaded by his brother's unsuccessful experience and preoccupied with domestic affairs.
+The following fourteen years were characterized by peace between Zahir and Damascus, partly because As'ad Pasha was dissuaded by his uncle's unsuccessful experience and preoccupied with domestic affairs.
 With the threat to his eastern flank neutralized, Zahir resumed focus on capturing the port of Acre, which he occupied in 1744.
 By 1750, Acre became his new headquarters, while he entrusted control of Tiberias to his son Salibi.